Plan

 • If you are under 25 and do not have any post-comprehensive or post-upper-secondary education leading to a qualification or professional capabilities, you need to apply for at least two education programmes in the spring to receive unemployment benefits.
 Your entitlement to unemployment security will be reviewed at the beginning of the autumn semester, starting from 1 September.
 You can find more information and guidance from the One-Stop Guidance Center closest to you.

-• Inform the TE Office or the local government pilot of any changes to your contact information.
+• Inform the employment official of any changes to your contact information.

 Note that if you neglect your responsibilities, you may lose your entitlement to unemployment security for a fixed period or indefinitely.